Raquel Cole: Career

 In 2014, Cole was named one of SiriusXM's "Fresh Female Voices" on The Highway.
 She opened on nine tour dates that fall for Diamond Rio in the southern United States.
 In 2015, she was named the Discovery Artist by the Canadian Country Music Association.
 She released her debut extended play Personal Truth in 2018, having recorded the songs in Winnipeg, Manitoba.
 Her song "Imogene" finished in second place of the Unsigned Only category of the International Songwriting Competition.
 She released a three-song extended play The Essence of Me in August 2020, after recording this project in Nashville, Tennessee.
 She received a nomination for "Female Artist of the Year" at the 2020 British Columbia Country Music Awards.

 In 2021, Cole was a finalist at the SiriusXM Top of the Country competition.
 She released her first country radio single "Think About You" in July 2021.
 The song would enter the Billboard Canada Country chart and peak at number 44.
 In March 2022, she featured on fellow Canadian country singer Don Amero's single "Let You", which reached the top 30 at Canadian country radio.
 In October 2022, Cole signed a record deal with Sakamoto Music and released her second country radio single, "Hate That I Need You".
 Later that month, she opened for The Washboard Union on several of their tour dates in British Columbia.
+In July 2023, Cole released the song "All to Yourself".
+At the 2023 BC Country Music Awards, she won the International Achievement Award.